 In my research, I eventually realized that Nike themselves weren’t always responsible for doing the cool work I’d seen for years, but that they hired agencies to make this stuff for them.
 That shifted my thinking: maybe, instead of working for Nike, I could work for the agencies that made this stuff for them.
 I was in luck: I already had an internship at a web design agency (the now-defunct Pixelworthy), and later that year, I would be one of the founding members of the Philadelphia office of Happy Cog.

 The problem is that Nike wasn’t one of our clients.
-Far from it, actually, at last in my opinion.
+Far from it, actually, at least in my opinion.
 If I wasn’t working for Nike, I could settle for Adidas, or other sportswear companies, or other big brands at least.
 But our first few clients were places like small production house Paramount Vantage or indie gaming publisher Kongregate or Irish culture center Comhaltas.
-And we were crafting big ad campaigns for these companies; we were building a few dinky web templates for them.
+And we weren’t crafting big ad campaigns for these companies; we were building a few dinky web templates for them.

 I complained to Jason, my creative director.
 “Why don’t we get clients like Nike?”